Ukratic/Ukratic/README.md

 #### 👋 Hi, I’m @Ukratic

-- 👀 Mainly focusing on Energy and Security concerns
 - 🤓 My current project is about media bias and choice of headline topics

 <!---